-Special Selection of Working Individuals (M)
+Special Selection Process for Working Individuals (M)

-Entrance examinations (Special Selection of Working Individuals) are available for individuals who have been working for more than one year, where such persons are able to utilize experience gained in their careers.
+Entrance examinations (Special Selection Process for Working Individuals) are available for individuals who have been working for more than one year, where such persons are able to utilize experience gained in their careers.
 Examinees are able to present experience and achievements obtained through their careers in such examinations.

-Our degree programs actively welcome working individuals, and starting from entrance examinations for the 2020 academic year we have further expanded the scope of special selection of working individuals.
+Our degree programs actively welcome working individuals, and starting from entrance examinations for the 2020 academic year we have increased the number of students to be admitted through the Special Selection Process for Working Individuals.